 2. Check your travel benefits.

 Your Medicare plan likely has benefits that travel with you.
-As one example, Priority Health Medicare members traveling outside of Michigan can use this helpful travel information when using their plan with an out-of-network provider.
+For example, Priority Health Medicare members traveling outside of Michigan can use this helpful travel information when using their plan with an out-of-network provider.
 Priority Health’s Medicare plans also include unlimited world-wide coverage for emergency and urgently needed services and the same copay as at home.
 Additionally, if you’re authorized to be admitted to the hospital from an ER visit while you’re away from home, your hospital stay will be covered as an in-network benefit.

 Priority Health Medicare Advantage plans also include an out-of-state travel benefit.
 This means when you visit any Medicare-participating provider in the U.S. outside of Michigan, you’ll pay in-network costs.
 Your health provider likely has travel-related information on their website, so check your plan details to know how to get coverage if you’re planning to leave the state this holiday season.